apigee/apigee-config-maven-plugin/README.md

   kvms
   targetservers
   maskconfigs
+  exportAppKeys

   To delete all apps mentioned in edge.json use the following. mvn apigee-config:apps -Ptest -Dapigee.config.options=delete

+  To export the dev app keys, use the following: mvn apigee-config:exportAppKeys -Ptest -Dapigee.config.exportDir=./target

 ```
 The default "none" action is a NO-OP and it helps deploy APIs (using [apigee-deploy-maven-plugin](https://github.com/apigee/apigee-deploy-maven-plugin)) without affecting config.